TatuArvela/Sudoku/README.md

 # js-sudoku-solver
-A sudoku solver app built with JavaScript and Kudoku.js
+A retro UI sudoku solver app built with JavaScript and Kudoku.js